-The oldest headstone in the Cemetery dates back to 1869 but is probably a memorial, and the next oldest date is 1871
+The oldest headstone in the cemetery dates back to 1869, though historians believe it is probably a memorial and not a grave.
+The next oldest date for a gravesite is from 1871.

-There are approximately 1,300 burials with over 300 unmarked graves.
-Many of the original markers were made of wood and have worn away.
-There are approximately 1,400 spaces still available.
+There are approximately 1,300 burials with more than 300 unmarked graves.
+Many of the original markers were made of wood and have since degraded or worn away.
+There are approximately 1,400 spaces still available in the cemetery.

 Has the cemetery been enlarged through the years?